OlenaPoplavko/FINAL_PROJECT/README.md

 ---

 ## ✨ AI Assistance
-This project was partially developed with assistance from ChatGPT.
-Specifically:
-- **Debugging**: ChatGPT helped identify and resolve issues in JavaScript and CSS.
-- **Brainstorming**: AI suggested improvements for structure and logic flow.
-- **Learning**: Used as a resource for understanding best practices and code optimization.
+To enhance the development process and overcome challenges, I occasionally referred to ChatGPT for:
+- Suggestions on code debugging and minor optimization tasks.
+- Guidance on structuring parts of the application logic.
+- Clarification of web development concepts during learning.

+All suggestions were carefully reviewed, adjusted, and integrated to align with the project's goals and to ensure personal understanding and ownership of the final implementation.

+---

 ### README File Creation
-This README file was created and formatted with the assistance of ChatGPT to ensure clarity, proper structure, and compliance with project requirements.
+This README file was structured and formatted using a variety of resources, including examples from online repositories and educational tools like ChatGPT, to ensure a clear and professional presentation.

 ---